 Refinance Your Mortgage

-Odum also looked at the church's mortgage expenses and began shopping loan rates to refinance its loan.
-Dr. Rick Lanford, GUMF regional vice president, connected Odum with Jim Pope, GUMF senior advisor to the president and director of lending.
+Odum also looked at the church’s mortgage expenses and began shopping loan rates to refinance its loan.
+Dr. Rick Lanford, Foundation Regional Vice President, connected Odum with Jim Pope, Foundation Senior Advisor to the President and Director of Lending.

 Odum found Jim to be a great resource.
 “We had a small crisis while refinancing the mortgage.
 Multiple air conditioners needed to be replaced, and we had some other expenses come up at the same time.
 I asked Jim if we could increase the loan to cover the additional costs.
 He called back within an hour and said we were able to add to the mortgage.
 We now had money to take care of our building and facility,” Odum said.
 “The Foundation worked hard for us and set us up for the success of our church financially in the future.
 Our church is in the best financial position we have been in for the past 10 years.”